Open-Architecture End-to-End System for Real-World Autonomous Robot Navigation: Experiments

-The robot and the target object are placed within the same region without occlusions between them.
-We conducted 36 experiments to evaluate our framework's performance, using four distinct objects placed strategically in various locations.
-To account for the stochastic nature of the LLM's outputs, we perform three trials for each target location, starting from the same initial positions.
-Our framework achieves a high success rate of approximately 88\% in tasks related to this scenario.
-During the robot's initial 360$^\circ$ scan, the system is able to detect most objects in the environment and assign room labels.
-If the target object is observed during this initial scan, the LLM planner promptly issues a \textit{goto} command, allowing the robot to navigate directly to the object.
-If the target object is not detected during the initial scan, the LLM planner issues a \textit{search\_room} command.
-This adaptive approach is effective, as the target object is usually detected during the subsequent search phase, demonstrating the robustness of our exploration strategy.
-Three examples of this scenario are demonstrated in Fig. \ref{fig:scenario-A}, where the system is tasked with finding a bag, a potted plant, and a bottle, respectively.
-In each case, the system is successfully able to locate the queried object during the 360$^\circ$ LiDAR scan and then navigate towards, away from the target object.
+\textbf{Scenario A.} The robot and target object are placed in the same region without occlusions.
+We conduct 36 experiments using four distinct objects placed at different locations.
+To account for the stochasticity of LLM outputs, three trials are performed for each target location from the same initial position.
+Our framework achieves a high success rate of approximately 88\% in this scenario.
+During the robot’s initial 360$^\circ$ scan, the system detects most objects in the environment and assigns room labels.
+If the target is observed during this scan, the planner immediately issues a \textit{goto} command to navigate to it; otherwise, it issues a \textit{search\_room} command.
+This adaptive strategy proves effective, as the target object is typically detected during the subsequent search phase, demonstrating the robustness of the exploration approach.